 The time limit for the MFA is three years for full-time study and five years for part-time study.
 A student’s full- or part-time status is based on registration, and the time-limit may be modified if enrollment switches between part- and full-time.
 The student may petition for an extension of time limit for the degree.
 Such requests must be filed before the limit is exceeded and must contain a significant justification.

-The MFA in Film is located at our Manhattan Facility at 535 8th Avenue, and in the Carriage House on the Stony Brook Southampton campus, which includes the Avram Theater and Gallery, a 429-seat theater that was substantially renovated in 2007.
+The MFA in Film is located primarily at the Stony Brook Manhattan Center for Creative Writing and Film at 535 8th Avenue, and also in the Carriage House on the Stony Brook Southampton campus, which includes the Avram Theater and Gallery, a 429-seat theater that was substantially renovated in 2007.
 The program features an impressive range of industry standard camera, light, grip and sound equipment.
-Highlights include include the RED Epic-W, Canon C100 MKII, Canon XC10, Canon 5D and 7D, Panasonic HMC150P, Go Pro Hero 4, Canon Cine Prime Lenses, Zooms, Kino Flos, ARRI 4 and 3 Light Kits, Lite Panels, Dedos, Tascam Field Recorders, RODE, AT and Sennheiser Shotguns, Countryman Lavs, Kessler Slider, and several one ton grip packages.
+Highlights include include the RED Epic-W, Canon C100 MKII, Canon XC10, Canon 5D and 7D, Go Pro Hero 4, Canon Cine Prime Lenses, Zooms, Kino Flos, ARRI 4 and 3 Light Kits, Lite Panels, Dedos, Tascam Field Recorders, RODE, AT and Sennheiser Shotguns, Countryman Lavs, Kessler Slider, and several one ton grip packages.
 Our post-production offerings include 27" iMacs equipped with Adobe Creative Cloud, AVID Media Composer and Pro Tools.
 The University Library holds in excess of 15,000 items comprised of books, eBooks, videos, periodicals, music scores, dissertations, and audio files related to the study of film, which are easily accessible through interlibrary document delivery.
 Our book collection contains over 7,500 volumes.

 MFA in Film